cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

 No need to add `inverse_of` in association definitions.
 When the association is simple enough Rails will do this performance config by default.

 Note: do not use `inverse_of` when defining an association with a custom lambda.
+It might not work as expected.

 ## Upgraded gems 🧰